animator/learn-python/contrib/ds-algorithms/Hashing.md

    - **Insertion:** Average case 𝑂(1), worst case 𝑂(𝑛) in case of collisions.
    - **Search:** Average case 𝑂(1), worst case 𝑂(𝑛) in case of collisions.
    - **Deletion:** Average case 𝑂(1), worst case 𝑂(𝑛) in case of collisions.

+## Practical Applications
+   - **Dictionaries and Sets:** Python’s built-in dict and set types use hash tables.
+   - **Database Indexing:** Efficiently retrieve records from a database.
+   - **Caching:** Store results of expensive function calls to speed up subsequent calls.

+## Conclusion
+Hashing and hash tables are essential components of efficient data structures, allowing for quick data access and management.
+Python’s standard library provides robust tools for implementing and using hash tables, making it easier to handle large sets of data efficiently.